OZmanSuliman/WeatherApp/README.md

 #### View Reduction
 There is a small part of the code exict in the View Layers, by moving this to the presenters the code will be structed better.

 #### Design Pattrens
 Add factory pattern to manage the services, which will make the code cleaner and more readable

+#### repository Licences
+- disable pushing directly to master, dev and release branches.
+- enable minimum PR approving to compelete a PR.